Erin O'Toole: Personal life

 O'Toole met his wife Rebecca in Halifax, Nova Scotia, in 1998, and they married in 2000.
 He has a daughter and a son.
 As of 2021 they lived near Bowmanville.
 O'Toole is a Catholic.
 He founded True Patriot Love, a nonprofit supporting veterans, members of the military, and their families.
-In September 2020, O'Toole tested positive for COVID-19, after a staffer in his office tested positive.
-His wife also later tested positive for COVID-19, after initially testing negative.
-They were in self-isolation until September 30, at which point O'Toole returned to Parliament.

 Awards and recognition

 In 2012, O'Toole was awarded the Christopher J. Coulter Young Alumnus Award by Dalhousie University, for his achievements and dedication to community service.

 Also in 2012, O'Toole received the Queen Elizabeth II Diamond Jubilee Medal.
 All serving MPs that year were recipients.